 Ergothioneine is an intriguing ingredient.

-It is an amino acid that has fabulous results, with improving the vitality of our skin.
+It is an amino acid that has fabulous results for improving the vitality of your skin.

-A common amino acid used in skin care is known as carnitine, this helps the skin cells burn food more efficiently to make more energy.
+A common amino acid used in skincare is carnitine; this helps your skin cells burn food more efficiently to make more energy.

-Unfortunately there is a downside to this amino acid, it heats up energy production and it can produce Free Radicals, that damages our skin cells and leads to premature ageing.
+Unfortunately, there is a downside to this amino acid, it heats energy production, and it can produce free radicals, that damage your skin cells and leads to premature ageing.

-Studies have found that the essential amino acid ergothioneine, has the same antioxidant effect on skin cells that carnitine has, however unlike carnitine it has the ability to cool down cells during peak energy production.
+Studies have found that the essential amino acid ergothioneine has the same antioxidant effect on skin cells that carnitine has.
+However, unlike carnitine, it can cool down cells during peak energy production.

-The downside is, that our bodies can’t easily synthesise it, and because skin is the last organ to receive the benefits of any uptake of nutrients, it may be better to apply it topically.
+It is found in high concentrations around our cells that are subject to damage from free radicals and oxidation.
+The downside is that your bodies can’t easily synthesis it, and because the skin is the last organ to receive the benefits of any uptake of nutrients, it may be better to apply it topically.

-Often these anti-ageing creams will contain other antioxidants along with ergothioneine to maximise the skin benefits, for instance when combined with Vitamin C, it is found to be far more effective.
+Skincare products containing ergothioneine are used to reduce signs associated with ageing, such as crow’s feet, fine lines, and wrinkles.
+These creams will often contain other antioxidants along with ergothioneine to maximise the skin benefits, for instance, when combined with Vitamin C; it is found to be far more effective.

-This amino acid is the perfect antidote for a lack-luster skin, and certainly one ingredient to watch out for in dry skin products, for those whose skin lacks vitality and requires a little boost.
+This amino acid is the perfect antidote for a lack-lustre skin, and certainly one ingredient to watch out for in anti-ageing and dry skin products, for skin that lacks vitality and requires a boost.

-Research suggests that ergothioneine is not harmful for our skin because it occurs naturally, it is not likely to cause any type of irritation when applied topically to the skin.
+Research suggests that ergothioneine is not harmful to your skin because it occurs; naturally, so it is not likely to cause any irritation when applied topically to your skin.

-There are also a number of studies under way, that suggest ergothioneine may be effective as a natural preservative.
+There are also several studies underway that suggest ergothioneine may be effective as a natural preservative.

-Should this research prove to be successful, then it could quickly become the preservative of choice for a sensitive, thin skin due to its safety.
+Should this research prove successful, it could quickly become the preservative choice, especially if you have sensitive, thin skin.